JansenMok/Llamaindex-RAG-Mindful/README.md

 4. **Generation**: retrieved chunks + question passed to `gemini-2.0-flash` for a grounded answer

 ## Why Gemini
-`gemini-2.0-flash` for generation and `text-embedding-004` for embeddings, both via the `google-genai` SDK — fast inference + generous free tier for iterating on retrieval quality without API cost getting in the way.
+`gemini-2.0-flash` for generation and `text-embedding-004` for embeddings, both via the `google-genai` SDK, chosen for fast inference and a generous free tier that lets you iterate on retrieval quality without API cost getting in the way.
 ## Interface
 Streamlit web app: type a question, get a grounded answer pulled from the Mindful Articles corpus.